AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

             Providers in a Tenant.
             There can only be one Invitation for a User at a time.
 An invitation can expire, at which time the Admin can either delete it, or extend it.
-            When creating an Invitation an account Admin has the option to resend the Invitation email to the ContactEmail configured for the User the Invitation is attached to.
+            When creating an Invitation, a tenant administrator has the option to resend the Invitation email to the ContactEmail configured for the User the Invitation is attached to.
 The email can be re-sent by updating the Invitation.
             When an Invitation expires the User cannot accept it.
 If the expiration